 While story maps provide a holistic view of a product from the customer’s point of view, roadmaps show how the product or solution will evolve over time.
 However, you can also use story maps to manage and create roadmaps.

 Products and solutions are not static as they are continuously changing.
-Product owners use roadmaps to strategize and plan a product’s development over a period of time.
+Jira product owner uses roadmaps to strategize and plan a product’s development over a period of time.
 When used properly, road mapping can assist in the timely completion of a project.

 Why is Roadmapping important?